CQCL/lambeq-docs/docs/glossary.rst

     tket
         Stylised :math:`\textrm{t}|\textrm{ket}\rangle`.
 A quantum software development platform produced by Cambridge Quantum.
 The heart of ``tket`` is a language-agnostic optimising compiler designed to generate code for a variety of NISQ devices, which has several features designed to minimise the influence of device error.

-    torchquantum
-        An open-source python library to simulate quantum circuits as part of a :term:`PyTorch` module.

     trainer
         In ``lambeq``, a trainer is a class related to a given backend (for example PyTorch, NumPy, :term:`tket` and so on) that is used for supervised learning.
 A trainer is always paired with a matching :term:`model`, a structure that contains the trainable weights and other parameters of the model.